 Fundsmith is a boutique fund group with offices in Mauritius, London and the US.
 It was founded by Terry Smith in 2010 with the launch of Fundsmith Equity and has expanded to include a small stable of funds and investment trusts, most of which are run along the same lines.
-We like the dedication to the founding investment philosophy.
+This dedication to the founding investment philosophy is attractive.

 The business is employee-owned, with Smith owning the largest stake, and managers all investing significantly in the funds.
-We view this positively as it means both the business and the funds are run with the long-term in mind, and managers’ interests are aligned with investors.
+This means both the business and the funds are run with the long term in mind, and managers' interests are aligned with investors.

-The fund is available for an annual ongoing charge of 0.95%.
-This is higher than many other funds in the global sector, and means the manager has a higher hurdle to deliver a positive return.
-We recognise, however, the long-term value that Smith has added over and above these charges, although there’s no guarantee of that in the future.
+The fund is available for an annual ongoing charge of 0.96%.
+This is higher than many other funds in the Global sector, and means the manager has a higher hurdle to deliver a positive return.
+We recognise the long-term value that Smith has added over and above these charges, although there's no guarantee of that in the future.
 The HL platform fee of up to 0.45% per year also applies.

-The fund’s performance since it launched in November 2010 has been excellent.
-It’s returned gains of 398.4%* compared with 181.8% for the FTSE World index.
-Remember past performance isn’t a guide to the future.
-Investments can fall as well as rise and you may not get back as much as you originally invest.
+Since launch in November 2010, Smith has done an exceptional job in outperforming the global stock market.
+He has also outperformed peers, with the fund returning 527.8%* vs 202.2% for the IA Global sector average.
+Remember past performance isn't a guide to the future.
+Investments can fall as well as rise in value and you may not get back as much as you originally invest.